mqtt2go/mqtt2go.github.io/dev/mqtt2go-objects.md

 [Back](./index.md#data-structure)
 # MQTT Objects
 <p align="justify">
 MQTT objects are describing all end devices that are connected to the MQTT2GO system.
-Their primary purpose is to either periodically report measurement results back to the SH-GW or to fulfill their role in the smart home.
+Their primary purpose is to either periodically report measurement results back to the SH-GW or to be controlled by the users and controllers to fulfill their role in the smart home.
 </p>

 ## Topics Structure